munich-quantum-toolkit/syrec/docs/DevelopmentGuide.rst

 ############################

 The documentation is written in `reStructuredText <https://docutils.sourceforge.io/rst.html>`_ and built using `Sphinx <https://www.sphinx-doc.org/en/master/>`_.
-The documentation source files can be found in the :code:`docs/source` directory.
+The documentation source files can be found in the :code:`docs` directory.
 You can build the documentation using the :code:`nox` session :code:`docs`.

     .. code-block:: console